Skip to Main Content

 Longest serving employee and years on staff:

-The Town Administrator’s Office consists of the Town Administrator, Deputy Town Administrator, Assistant to the Town Administrator and the Executive Assistant.
+The Town Administrator’s Office consists of the Town Administrator, Deputy Town Administrator, Assistant Town Administrator and the Executive Assistant.
 The Town Administrator is the Town’s chief executive officer appointed by the Parker Town Council based on experience and credentials.
 As a professional manager specifically trained in local government operations and service delivery, the Town Administrator directly or indirectly oversees all department heads.

 How does this department impact daily life for Parker residents?